 How many people die by suicide in Kansas each year?

-About 596 people in 2022.
-In other words, there were about 20.5 suicides for every 100,000 people in Kansas.
+About 569 people in 2023.
+In other words, about 19.6 for every 100,000 people in Kansas.
 The Centers for Disease Control and Prevention explain that suicide can be caused by a range of factors, that exist at the individual, relationship, community and societal levels.

 The rate of suicide in Kansas has varied over time.
 These changes occur alongside changes in the age and size of the population.
 The risk of suicide varies by age, so analyzing suicides with an age-adjusted rate, which accounts for these factors, provides a clearer understanding of trends over time.